harvard-dce/mh-selenium/README.md

       List the current contents of the inbox

     Options:
-      -i, --inbox_path TEXT  alternate path to recording inbox -u, --user TEXT        The user to execute remote tasks as -H, --host TEXT        host/ip of remote admin node --help                 Show this message and exit.
+      -I, --inbox_path TEXT  alternate path to recording inbox --ssh_user TEXT        The user to execute remote tasks as -H, --host TEXT        host/ip of remote admin node --help                 Show this message and exit.